Oyekanmi/Alzheimer_Disease_Classification/README.md

 # Alzheimer_Disease_Classification

-This page contains the codes for the paper titled :Multi-class Classification of Alzheimer's disease Prodromal Stages using Sequential Feature Embeddings and Regularized Multi kernel SVM
+This page contains the codes for the paper titled :Multi-class Classification of Alzheimer's disease Prodromal Stages using Sequential Feature Embeddings and Regularized Multi kernel SVM currently "Under Review".